We offer a wide variety of fact sheets on women's health topics

 Breast reconstruction using a TUG flap

-This fact sheet is for women who are having a breast reconstruction using a transverse upper gracilis (TUG) flap, or are considering having a TUG flap reconstruction.
-It explains what the reconstruction involves, and what to expect before and after the operation.
+This fact sheet explains breast reconstruction using a transverse upper gracilis (TUG) flap and what to expect before and after surgery.

 -